Personal development discussions are a vital part of making your team members feel valued. Here’s how to go about it.

 Personal development should be tailored to the goals of the individual.
 Staff who report to you will look to you as a line manager to help them understand how they can develop.

-The following list illustrates a range of opportunities that can be useful for helping individual to progress and develop.
+The following list illustrates a range of opportunities that can be useful for helping the individual to progress and develop.

 Mentoring: A fantastic way to learn from a role model situated outside the daily workplace, who can hence offer an independent perspective.